Does a search engine work better if it can figure out whether or not a search query is a name?

 Continue reading “Google & Fact Extraction, Normalization, and Visualization”

-Yesterday, I wrote about how Google might present facts extracted from pages in timelines or maps, according to patent application filed last week.
+Yesterday, I wrote about how Google might present facts extracted from pages in timelines or maps, according to a patent application filed last week.

 It wasn’t the only piece of intellectual property coming out of the US Patent and Trademark Office for Google on the extraction and visualization of facts.
 Another that maybe even more interesting describes the possibility of a user extracting facts found in a query of the fact database, and choosing to present those facts in a number of ways.